PaNOSC-ViNYL/ase/doc/ase/db/db.rst

 >>> import ase.db
 >>> c = ase.db.connect('abc.db')

-Do a calculation for a hydrogen molecule:
+Let's do a calculation for a hydrogen molecule and write some results to a
+database:

 >>> from ase import Atoms
 >>> from ase.calculators.emt import EMT